Securely Working from Home

 - Enable two-factor authentication for each account: Two-factor authentication uses your password and adds a second step, such as a code sent to your smartphone or an app that generates a one-time code.

 Make sure each of your computers, mobile devices, programs, and apps are running the latest version of its software.
 Cyber attackers are constantly looking for new vulnerabilities in the software your devices use in order to hack into the devices and steal personal information.
 By ensuring your computers and mobile devices install updates promptly, you make it harder for the devices to become compromised.

 - Enable automatic updates: To stay current, simply enable automatic updates whenever possible.
-This rule applies to almost any technology connected to a network, including not only your work devices but Internet-connected TV’s, baby monitors, security cameras, home routers, gaming consoles, and even your car.
+This rule applies to almost any technology connected to a network, including not only your work devices but Internet-connected smart devices such as TV’s, baby monitors, security cameras, home routers, gaming consoles, and your car.

 Data can be lost in a number of ways, including human error or a cyberattack.
 Ransomware and other types of malware can wipe entire systems.
 Be sure you have a backup of your information and are using appropriate storage options for university data.